Last Modified: 26 Nov 2013

 Guesthouse (1 nt), Bush camp (no facilities) (1 nt)

-Today we will have a bit more driving to do before we arrive in Shilinzhen, home to the Shilin Stone Forest.
-We will spend some time exploring and bush camp overnight.
+Today we will have a bit more driving to do, before we arrive in Shilin, home to the Shilin Stone Forest.

 The Shilin "Stone Forest" is an intriguing maze of towering grey limestone pillars, the tallest of which is 30 metres high.
 The pinnacles and peaks have been eroded by the wind and rain into bizarre and fanciful shapes.
 Walking through the "forest" by moonlight which is a surreal and otherworldly experience.